 For best results, massage it into your skin after a warm bath or shower.
 The oil will sink deeper into your skin providing the best results.

-2. Avocado oil as a facial moisturizer
+2. Use avocado oil as a facial moisturizer

 The epidermis is the outermost layer of the skin.
 When oil is applied to the skin, the epidermis easily absorbs the oil and nutrients.